zikula/zikula-docs/Users Manual/5_3_Design_of_the_StrainID_Module.rst

 To perform these functions, several interfaces will have to be designed.

 * A table listing all the strains in the database.
 This can be a straight html table listing each strain and its reactions
 * A search interface.
 This will list each test and allow the user to choose the three possible reactions (+, -, u) from drop down menu lists.
-If you are wondering about variable, its not a possibility.
-They know what the reaction of their strain is.
+If you are wondering about variable (v) that is part of the data in the table, it's not a possibility.
+While various strains of a species can have variable reactions, they know what the reaction of *their strain* is.
 * A new strain interface where an allowed user can enter the name of new strains and choose what the reactions are.
 * A update strain interface where any strain information can be changed.